-In figure 5a and c the plasma is assumed to be completely transparent, and in figure 5b and d it is completely opaque to Lyman radiation.
+In figures 5(a) and (c) the plasma is assumed to be completely transparent, and in figures 5(b) and (d) it is completely opaque to Lyman radiation.

-The first observation in figure 5a-b concerns the cases with the lowest considered $N{\rm inj,D}$ and $N{\rm inj,Ne}$ values (leftmost points of solid curves), where core penetration of deuterium is not achieved.
+The first observation in figures 5(a) and (b) concerns the cases with the lowest considered $N{\rm inj,D}$ and $N{\rm inj,Ne}$ values (leftmost points of solid curves), where core penetration of deuterium is not achieved.
 In these cases the radiative cooling is not strong enough to overcome the ohmic heating.
 This leads to a re-heating of the plasma from the 10 eV range to a few hundred eV, once the transport losses are no longer active.
-The reheating greatly increases the conductivity, leading to a major reduction of the current decay rate, as well as the induced electric field and the runaway generation rate.
-In these cases the runaway currents remain relatively small, however the current quench times are unacceptably long (outside the plotted range in panels c-d).
+The re-heating greatly increases the conductivity, leading to a major reduction of the current decay rate, as well as the induced electric field and the runaway generation rate.
+In these cases the runaway currents remain relatively small, however the current quench times are unacceptably long (outside the plotted range in panels (c) and (d)).
 The current quench was not completed within the 150 ms of the simulation, but the decay rates indicate a current quench time scale of seconds.

-In all other cases shown in figure 5c-d, the current quench times are in the vicinity of the lower acceptable limit of 50 ms, marked by dashed grey lines.
+In all other cases shown in figures 5(c) and (d), the current quench times are in the vicinity of the lower acceptable limit of 50 ms, marked by dashed grey lines.
 Note, however, that in cases with a large runaway conversion, the conversion to runaway current aborts the current quench rather abruptly.
 The ohmic current quench time calculated here is therefore a lower estimate.
+Moreover, this effect is also the main reason for the difference in the current quench times between the nuclear and non-nuclear cases.
+Therefore the shorter current quench times in the nuclear cases should not be interpreted as an indication of a more severe induction of eddy currents compared to the non-nuclear cases.